Leafy surroundings, hidden landmarks and beautiful views await on these forest walks in Yorkshire.

 Yorkshire’s forests provide the perfect setting for a series of wonderful walks that show off the region’s natural beauty.
 From exploring one of the biggest forests in the region to discovering a man-made woodland that’s full of unusual surprises, the next time you fancy a ramble through the trees, get those walking boots on and head into the forests of God’s Own County.

 The Strid Circular

 The Strid at Bolton Priory is one of the best family-friendly forest walks in Yorkshire.
 It’s just 4.7-miles long and follows the course of the River Wharfe through the heart of Strid Wood.
 It’s filled with ancient oaks, so take the time to appreciate them as you weave between the trees and across the picturesque fields until you reach Barden Bridge.
-You can soak up the spectacular views in both directions at this point, then cross to the other side and back through more trees to the Priory.
+You can soak up the spectacular views in both directions at this point, then cross to the other side passing the Valley of Desolation and back through more trees to the Priory.